owncast/owncast.github.io/docs/plugins/index.md

 3. Call Owncast APIs. `owncast.chat.send(text)`, `owncast.kv.get(key)`, `owncast.http.fetch(url)`, and dozens more, most gated by a declared permission.
 4. Serve HTTP.
 Every plugin can own the URL space at `/plugins/<your-slug>/...` for both static assets and dynamic handlers.
 5. Add UI.
 Declare admin pages, action buttons, plugin stylesheets, plugin scripts, or an extra-content HTML block in your manifest and Owncast inlines them into its own chrome.
 6. Gate access.
-A plugin can be the site's authentication provider — make viewers sign in (OAuth, a password, anything over HTTP) before they can reach the page, the video, chat, or the API.
+A plugin can be the site's authentication provider.
+Make viewers sign in (OAuth, a password, anything over HTTP) before they can reach the page, the video, chat, or the API.

 ## What a plugin can't do